-Everything You Need to Know About Loom Network, All In One Place (Updated Regularly)
+Everything You Need to Know About Loom Network, All in One Place

 In short, we think talk is cheap — and the only thing that ACTUALLY matters is tangible results.

-It didn’t make sense to us to publish in-depth documentation for a product that didn’t exist yet — so we figured we’d build the product first, get a bunch of developers building DApps on it second, and then release the in-depth documentation.
+It didn’t make sense to us to publish in-depth documentation for a product that didn’t exist yet — so we figured we’d build the product first, get a bunch of developers building DApps on it, and then release the in-depth documentation.

 It’s not that we’ve been secretive about what we’re building.

-That’s 40,769+ words exploring our best ideas — our theses about scaling Ethereum, building DApps, and why we think online games and social apps are the next industries to be disrupted by Blockchain technology.
+That’s 50,769+ words exploring our best ideas — our theses about scaling Ethereum, building DApps, and why we think online games and social apps are the next industries to be disrupted by blockchain technology.

 …and while we’ve written TONS of content, it might be tough for newcomers to know where to start.